Latest Advisories

 1. Accomplished ROB form, preferrably filled-out electronically;

-2. Medical Certificate of Birth apostilled by the Chinese Foreign Affairs Office (FAO) with English translation;
+2. Medical Certificate of Birth apostilled by the Chinese Foreign Affairs Office (FAO) with English translation (1 original copy and 3 photocopies);

-3. PSA-issued Marriage Certificate or Marriage Certificate of the parents apostilled by FAO (whichever is applicable);
+3. PSA-issued Marriage Certificate or Marriage Certificate of the parents apostilled by FAO, whichever is applicable (original copy and 4 photocopies);

 6. Affidavit of Late Registration of Birth, if the Report of Birth is made one year after the child’s birth;